yizeyi18/ScalES/doc/refactor2020.rst

   the GPU version, this is replaced by reorder_evals_revecs.
 In the GPU based version pregterg_gpu, this is done by reorder_v, and subsequently redistribute the work for unconverged eigenvectors only.

-  The locking strategy seems different in ppcg_gamma_gpu
+- [p] The locking strategy in LOBPCG / PPCG.
+(David)

 - [ ] Cleanup the AddMultSpinorEXXDF7 routine using the ScaLAPACK class.
   Remove the descriptors and contexts floating around.
-Decide whether to keep other EXXDF routines
+Decide whether to keep other EXXDF routines (David will first look at 2D distribution, and then pass to Weile)

 - [ ] Make a decision about the best way to proceed with row<->col transformation among the methods of